Receiving Your Degree

 Please note: this information is for graduate students in the Division of the Humanities.
 All other students should refer to the University Registrar or their respective school or program.

 Once you have satisfied the requirements of your program and are ready to receive your degree, you should submit a degree application at MyUChicago.
 In the ‘My Information’ portlet look under 'Academics' and set your Expected Graduation Date to the current quarter to access the application.
 If you are a PhD student wanting to receive a non-terminal MA, do not change your Graduation Date but instead contact the Dean of Students Office for assistance.
-Degree applications are due by 5:00 PM (CST) on Friday of the first week of the quarter in which you would like to graduate.
+All degree applications (PhD and MA) are due by 5:00 PM (CST) on Friday of the first week of the quarter in which you would like to graduate.

 Ph.D. students who submit their final, approved dissertation to the dissertation office by the degree application deadline do not have to be registered as a student in the given quarter; nonregistered students have limited access to the library and other student privileges.